 So far, I really enjoy the dark mode.
-It works great and because it is more coherent and allows to be used in all of your applications, the menu dock bar and all of your open windows, I personally feel I am going to stick with it.
+It works great and because it is more coherent and allows it to be used in all of your applications, the menu dock bar, and all of your open windows, I personally feel I am going to stick with it.

 To complement this new dark mode, Apple introduced a really cool feature called dynamic desktop.
 Basically what this does is based on your location and the time of the day, your wallpaper will actually change.
 Currently, there is only one wallpaper that can take advantage of this new feature it’s the default Mojave background.
 You’ll notice that from dawn to dusk, your background will actually change from light to dark.

 One of the best usability updates that Mojave brings is the introduction of a completely new feature called Stacks.
 This feature is perfect for those who have a cluttered desktop and want to make it organized.